Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

-Figs.~\ref{fig:denoised_imgs_zoomed1} and~\ref{fig:denoised_imgs_zoomed2} show images reconstructed by different methods at 8x and 4x undersampling, respectively.
-The LONDN-MRI reconstructions (either iterative or oracle) show less artifacts and sharper features and less errors than the global MoDL and initial aliased reconstructions.
+The LONDN-MRI reconstructions (either iterative or oracle) show fewer artifacts, sharper features, and fewer errors than the global MoDL and initial aliased reconstructions.
 The iterative LONDN-MRI results are also quite close to the oracle result.